google-marketing-solutions/vigenair/README.md

         * Clicking on a variant in the render queue will *load* its settings into the *video preview* and *segments list* views, allowing users to preview the variant once more.
 5. Clicking on the `Render` button inside the render queue will render the variants in their desired formats and settings via the Combiner service Cloud Function (writing `render.json` to GCS, which serves as the input to the service, and the output is a `combos.json` file.
 Both files, along with the *rendered* variants, are stored in a `<timestamp>-combos` subfolder below the root video folder).
 6. The UI continuously queries GCS for updates.
 Once a `combos.json` is available, the final videos and all associated assets will be displayed.
 Users can also preview the final videos and select the ones they would like to upload into Google Ads / YouTube.

+### Pricing and Quotas

+Users are priced according to their usage of Google (Cloud and Workspace) services as detailed below.
+In summary, it would cost around **$7 to process 1 min of video and generate 5 variants**.
+Refer to this detailed [Cloud pricing calculator](https://cloud.google.com/products/calculator/?utm_source=google&utm_medium=cpc&utm_campaign=emea-none-all-en-dr-sitelink-all-all-trial-b-gcp-1011340&utm_content=text-ad-none-any-DEV_c-CRE_673543920391-ADGP_Hybrid%20%7C%20BKWS%20-%20BRO%20%7C%20Txt%20-%20GCP%20-%20General%20-%20v2-KWID_43700077892352719-kwd-12711412197-userloc_9068548&utm_term=KW_google%20cloud%20platform-ST_google%20cloud%20platform-NET_g-PLAC_&&gad_source=1&gclid=CjwKCAjwouexBhAuEiwAtW_ZxwQbAROMVhlyIBCDu236-qTgfz-nraDWn2-q8VjUMDPi7Notx-c4BRoC4aYQAvD_BwE&gclsrc=aw.ds&dl=CiRjNjc2YTkzMC1hOWE1LTRlNjAtYTgwZS0zNTg5OWY0NzYxNGIQEhokRjU1OTJDMUUtNURBRS00QkUwLTgzNUQtMjFFOUQ5RTc1QjU1) example for more information.
+The breakdown of the charges are:

+* Apps Script (where the UI is hosted): **Free of charge**.
+Apps Script services have [daily quotas](https://developers.google.com/apps-script/guides/services/quotas) and the one for *URL Fetch calls* is relevant for Vigenair.
+Assuming a rule of thumb of *100 URL Fetch* calls per video, you would be able to process **200 videos per day** as a standard user, and **1000 videos per day** as a Workspace user.
+* Cloud Storage: The storage of input and generated videos, along with intermediate media files (voice-over, background music, segment thumbnails, different JSON files for the UI, etc.).
+Pricing varies depending on region and duration, and you can assume a rule of thumb of **100MB per 1 min of video**, which would fall within the Cloud **free** tier.
+Refer to the full [pricing guide](https://cloud.google.com/storage/pricing) for more information.
+* Cloud Functions (which includes Cloud Build, Eventarc and Aritfact Registry): The processing, or *up*, time only; idle-time won't be billed, unless [minimum instances](https://cloud.google.com/functions/docs/configuring/min-instances) are configured.
+Weigh the impact of [cold starts](https://cloud.google.com/functions/docs/concepts/execution-environment#cold-starts) vs. potential cost and decide whether to set `min-instances=1` in [deploy.sh](./service/deploy.sh) accordingly.
+Vigenair's cloud function is triggered for *any* file upload into the GCS bucket, and so you can assume a threshold of **max 100 invocations and 5 min of processing time per 1 min of video**, which would cost around **$1**.
+Refer to the full [pricing guide](https://cloud.google.com/functions/pricing) for more information.
+* Vertex AI generative models:
+  * Text: *Gemini Pro* is queried with the entire [generation prompt](ui/src/config.ts), which includes a script of the video covering all its segments and potentially a user-defined section.
+The output is a list containing one or more variants with all their information.
+This process is repeated in case of errors, and users can generate variants as often as they want.
+Assuming an average of **15 requests per video** - continuing with the assumption that the video is 1 min long - you would be charged around **$2**.
+  * Multimodal: *Gemini Pro Vision* is used to annotate every segment extracted from the video, and so the pricing varies significantly depending on the number and length of the extracted segments, which in turn vary heavily according to the content of the video; a 1 min video may produce 10 segments while another may produce 20.
+Assuming a threshold of **max 25 segments, avg.
+2.5s each, per 1 min of video**, you would be charged around **$4**.

 ## How to Contribute